-Details of representation on the Joint Committee at 31 March 2017 are shown on page 2.
+Details of representation on the Joint Committee at 31 March 2017 are shown on page 67.
+As a result of the recent local government elections the membership of the Joint Committee at the time of writing has yet to be finalised.